camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 * Oracle WebLogic Server 12R1
 * Internet Explorer 11

 Dropping support of legacy environments enables us to support new technologies and provide a secure product.
-For more details, please read about the [Changes in Supported Environments](https://docs.camunda.org/enterprise/announcement/#camunda-bpm-7-13).
+For more details, please read about the [changes in supported environments](https://docs.camunda.org/enterprise/announcement/#camunda-bpm-7-13).

 <!-- FEATURES EXPLANATIONS END -->